Percolation on triangulations: a bijective path to Liouville quantum gravity: A bijection between Kreweras walks and percolated triangulations

 Clearly, the set $\smTP$ identifies with the set of elements in $\bmTP$ without active left edges nor active right edges.
-Thus Theorem~\ref{thm:bij-extend} immediately imply the following correspondence.
+Thus, Theorem~\ref{thm:bij-extend} immediately implies the following correspondence.

-\begin{corollary} The mapping $\bPhi$ induces a bijection between the set $\smK$ of walks (walks such that all the $a$-steps and $b$-steps are matched, and the all the $c$-steps have at least one matching step), and the set $\smTP$ of percolated triangulations defined in Definition~\ref{def:smTp}.
-Moreover, for a site-percolated triangulation $(M,\sigma)\in\smTP$ and the corresponding walk $w\in\smK$, we have the following correspondences. \begin{compactitem} \item[(i)] The $a$-steps and $b$-steps of $w$ are in one-to-one correspondence with the inner triangles $M$. \item[(ii)] The matched $c$-steps of type $a$ (resp. $b$) are in correspondences with the white (resp. black) inner vertices of $(M,\sigma)$. \item[(iii)] The unmatched $c$-steps of type $a$ (resp. $b$) are in one-to-one correspondence with the white (resp. black) outer vertices not incident to the top-edge. \end{compactitem} \end{corollary}
+\begin{corollary} The mapping $\bPhi$ induces a bijection between the set $\smK$ of walks (walks such that all the $a$-steps and $b$-steps are matched, and the all the $c$-steps have at least one matching step), and the set $\smTP$ of percolated near-triangulations defined in Definition~\ref{def:smTp}.
+Moreover, for a percolated near-triangulation $(M,\sigma)\in\smTP$ and the corresponding walk $w\in\smK$, we have the following correspondences. \begin{compactitem} \item[(i)] The $a$-steps and $b$-steps of $w$ are in one-to-one correspondence with the inner triangles $M$. \item[(ii)] The matched $c$-steps of type $a$ (resp. $b$) are in one-to-one correspondence with the white (resp. black) inner vertices of $(M,\sigma)$. \item[(iii)] The unmatched $c$-steps of type $a$ (resp. $b$) are in one-to-one correspondence with the white (resp. black) outer vertices not incident to the top-edge. \end{compactitem} \end{corollary}

-\begin{remark} An important special case of Corollary~\ref{cor:chordal-case} mentioned in the introduction, corresponds to site-percolated triangulations having all the outer vertices of the same color, except one.
-Precisely, $\bPhi$ induces a bijection between site-percolated triangulations in $\smTP$ having $n$ interior vertices, and $k+2$ outer vertices of which only one is white (hence having $3n+2k+1$ edges by the Euler formula), and the set of all walks $w$ having $3n+2k$ steps in $\{a,b,c\}$, which start at $(0,0)$, end at $(0,-k)$ and stay in the quadrant $\{(x,y)\,|\,x\geq 0,y\geq -k\}$.
+\begin{remark} An important special case of Corollary~\ref{cor:chordal-case} mentioned in the introduction, corresponds to percolated near-triangulations having all the outer vertices of the same color, except one.
+Precisely, $\bPhi$ induces a bijection between percolated near-triangulations in $\smTP$ having $n$ interior vertices, and $k+2$ outer vertices of which only one is white (hence having $3n+2k+1$ edges by the Euler formula), and the set of all walks $w$ having $3n+2k$ steps in $\{a,b,c\}$, which start at $(0,0)$, end at $(0,-k)$ and stay in the quadrant $\{(x,y)\,|\,x\geq 0,y\geq -k\}$.
 This correspondence is illustrated in Figure~\ref{fig:example-bij-intro-disc}. \end{remark}